morinlab/llmpp_shiny/README.md

 ### Getting Started: Training & Calibration

 The reviewing will follow the guidelines detailed in [this paper](https://www.gimjournal.org/article/S1098-3600(21)00974-6/fulltext#ec0015) along with a streamlined scoring system we devised to simplify the process.
 Use [this page](https://shiny.rcg.sfu.ca/u/rdmorin/calibrate/) to learn the basics of the scoring system.
 Essentially, the system uses a 5-point scale to grade variants based on their quality.

-We also allow for variants to be given a score of 0 for when it has absolutely no evidence in the data according to IGV.
+0. Our scoring scale allows for variants to be given a score of 0 for when it has absolutely no evidence in the data according to IGV.
 This scenario should _theoretically_ never happen.
+1. The assignment of 1 should be reseved for variants that appear to have

 ### Participating in Variant Review